Economics Major

 Interested?
 Find out more.

 Cadets in this major have the opportunity to apply for a summer Academic Individual Advanced Development (AIAD) program, USMA-run academic enrichment experience.
-They can also engage in activities outside of the classroom with events hosted by organizations such as the Investment Club.
 This major offers an honors track.

 Honor Societies: